Uwe Prenzel

-Uwe Prenzel (born June 15, 1966) is an East German-German nordic combined skier who competed from 1987 to 1992.
+Uwe Prenzel (born 15 June 1966) is an East German-German nordic combined skier who competed from 1987 to 1992.
 At the 1988 Winter Olympics in Calgary, he finished fourth in the 15 km individual and fifth in the 3 x 10 km team event.

 Prenzel also competed in the 3 x 10 km team event at the 1987 FIS Nordic World Ski Championships in Oberstdorf.
-His best individual World Cup finish was at a 15 km individual event in Norway in 1988.
+His best individual World Cup finish was third place at a 15 km individual event in Norway in 1988.

 Prenzel had two individual career victories, earned both in 15 km individual World Cup B events in 1992.